krosac/ArchExplore/README.md

 |edp cost|invalid mappings evaluated during the search|

 In this testcase, we can find that
-* RL keeps imroving the edp even starting at a bad point
+* RL keeps improving the edp even starting at a bad point
 * RL results in less invalid mappings during the search (means more valid points wihtin limited time)